gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 ### `System.DirectoryServices.AccountManagement`

 The `AccountManagement` namespace makes this easy for us.
-Let's say we already have a `UserPrincipal` object called `user` for the user object in question.
+When you're using Windows Authentication, or just running a desktop app in Windows, you will have access to a `UserPrincipal` object of the current user.
+So let's say we already have a `UserPrincipal` object called `user` for the user in question.
 If we want to get just the user's immediate groups, we can do this:

 ```c#
 using (var groups = user.GetGroups()) {